No products in the basket.

 Rings sustain more wear and damage than any other jewellery.
 Even the most secure diamond settings may loosen over time, particularly if extensively worn.
 We suggest you visually inspect your rings periodically for any bent or loosened claws.
 Gently rub your piece of jewellery against a thin cloth to ensure that claws are not catching.
 Call to Faller if you think there is any problem.
 We can give your Faller jewellery an expert check and clean at the same time and return it to you looking like new.

-For more information on Faller polishing and repairs go to our FAQs Page.
+For more information on Faller polishing and repairs view our FAQ’s on our Guide page.